dailydrip/elmconf-2016/README.md

 Showed off a pretty awesome implementation of elm-reactor / debug mode.
 Really exciting stuff - all history of `Msg`s, see the whole model with expandos.

+ZOMG export the `Msg` history, move to different browser, import it there!

 #### Slides:

 - ?